Namecheap vs Hostinger 2026: Which Web Host Actually Wins?

 Mobile App

-Winner: Hostinger — it's not even close here.
+Winner: Hostinger — not even close here.

 Security & Compliance